 Dogs are friendly pets.
 When you bring one home, you look after them like a family member and indulge them like others in the house.
 So, it is also your responsibility and concern to look after their mannerisms and safety.

-While housetraining dogs can be easy or difficult depending on their age and breed, training all of them to on a is essential.
+While housetraining dogs can be easy or difficult depending on their age and breed, training all of them to walk on a leash is essential.

-Now that you know make sure you apply the methods to make your feel at home.
+Now that you know how to train a dog to walk on a leash make sure you apply the methods to make your dog feel at home.
 Training them will also fantastically work for their safety.

 Happy pet Parenting!